-The bank was called and they claimed there has been no activity on the file, so they arbitrarily canceled the lock-in on the interest rate and sent the file back!
+The bank was called and they claimed there has been no activity on the file.
+So they arbitrarily canceled the lock-in on the interest rate and sent the file back!
 Huh?!
 What?!
 Why?!
 There absolutely has been activity!
 We just submitted the file for underwriting 2 weeks ago!
-And we have been waiting on you, Mr. Arbitrary Bank!
+And we have been waiting on you, Arbitrary Bank!

-Why would a bank make an arbitrary decision like that, that has serious financial impact on the client?
+Why would a bank make an arbitrary decision like that?
+This has serious financial impact on the client!
 How about an email?
 How about a phone call?
-How about some heads up, or questions as to where the file is?
-Then we could tell them the file had been uploaded weeks ago, and to check their system.
-But no, banks are arbitrary, moronic, and robot like.
-All we get is (read this in your best robot voice) “your loan was not found, your loan does not exist, your loan was canceled, your loan does not compute, your loan violates the law of our land, your loan is a great hindrance to us.”
+Maybe give us some heads up, or questions as to where the file is?
+Then we could tell them the file had been uploaded weeks ago and to check their system.
+But no, banks are arbitrary and robot like.
+All we get is (read this in your best robot voice) “Your loan was not found, your loan does not exist, your loan was canceled, your loan does not compute, your loan violates the law of our land, your loan is a great hindrance to us.”

 Sane Mortgage Professional: “Hello bank, did you get our loan package we uploaded 10 seconds ago?
 Of course we don’t mind holding for 25 minutes.”…………………..”Hello bank, are you there?”
 Oh, no, not yet, just more music by the BeeGee’s………………